Hedge Fund Jobs & Career Path

 - Speaking about their compensation, they are compensated generously, but they also face great pressure because of the high risk of the portfolios that they manage.

-- They basically determine the hedge fund strategy and make investing decisions and allocations.
+- This hedge fund job involves making hedge fund strategy and make investing decisions and allocations.

 - The portfolios is compensated via a modest management fee, as well as a performance fee based on the fund’s annual performance.